A wallet with credit cards.

 Young people with no credit history or people who’ve never opened a credit account in the UK would also fall into this category, simply because lenders cannot assess risk and your ability to make payments on time.

-So if you don’t want to get a car with bad credit there’s a couple of things you need to keep in mind.
+So if you don’t want to get a car with bad credit there are a couple of things you need to keep in mind.

 • Monthly affordability - It’s very important to work out what you can comfortably afford to repay each month.
 Then compare subscription cars from different companies to find one that best fits your financial circumstances and needs.